-Join Curt Frye for an in-depth discussion in this video Calculating the distance to a centroid, part of Up and Running with Excel Cluster Analysis.
+Join Curt Frye for an in-depth discussion in this video Calculating the distance to a centroid, part of Learning Excel Cluster Analysis.

 After you create a table of data, and a set of random centroids from which to start your analysis, you need to create a series of formulas that calculate the distance between each data point and each centroid.
 We'll use the CalculateDistance.xlsx file as our sample file for this movie.
 The formulas we'll create, calculate what's called the Euclidian distance between two points.
 Okay, what's that?
 Well, you probably remember the Pythagorean Theorem, where the two sides of a triangle tell you the length of the hypotenuse.

 That equation is a squared plus b squared equals c squared.
 So the formulas we use in this movie should look a little familiar.
 If you're working through chapter two as a series of exercises, as opposed to using the sample files, then you might see different values in your centroids table.
 If that's the case, don't worry about it, everything will still work, it's just your numbers will be a little bit different.
 We have three columns in our main table that allow us to calculate the distance to the centroids.

 Distance to centroid one, centroid two and centroid three.
 Let's create the formula for the distance to centroid one first.
 So I click in cell C3, and then I'll start entering my formula.
 Now remember that c squared equals a squared plus b squared.
 So that means to find the distance c from a particular point to a centroid, we need to find the square root of a squared plus b squared.
 And that formula looks like this, it's equal and then sqrt, which is the square root function, then two left parentheses, A3, which is the x axis value for our first point, minus I3, which is the x axis value for the first centroid, and I don't want that changing, so I'll press F4 to make it an absolute reference.